koelslaw/documentation/topics/hardware-assembly.md

 ## Step 2 - Installation of Gigamon - U1

-1. Attach front brackets (included) to both sides using 4 lower mounting holes and 4 short-set screws per side
+1. Attach front brackets (included) to both sides using four lower mounting holes and four short-set screws per side

-2. Attach rear hanging brackets from rear of case in U3
+2. Attach rear hanging brackets from the rear of case in U3

-3. Gigamon has 3 silver slide mounts on each side towards the rear of device
+3. Gigamon has three silver slide mounts on each side towards the rear of the device

-5. From front to back of case, insert slide mounts into rear mounts in U3
+5. From front to the back of the case, insert slide mounts into rear mounts in U3

 6. Above step may take some wiggling, side-to-side, of Gigamon

-7. From front, insert 2 screws per side to attach device to case
+7. From the front, insert two screws per side to attach the device to the case

 4. Installation of the Tap

-8. Release thumb screw on far left expansion port to remove cover
+8. Release thumb screw on far left expansion port to remove the cover

-9. Release thumb screw on tap prior to installation
+9. Release thumb screw on tap before installation

 10. Insert tap into expansion slot (should not require much force)